terencehh/face-recognition-app-api/README.md

 ## Instructions

 > The App is split into two components, This repo hosts the server/database side.
 To simulate a client-server environment, please go to my Front-End React Repo https://github.com/terencehh/face-recognition-app and follow the instructions there.
 Note that you will need to specify different port numbers on the client & server.
+Another thing to note is that my App utilizes Clarifai's Face Detection API Model.
+If you want to deploy your own build, you will need to sign up with Clarifai and utilize their API Key in order to use their services.

 ## Install